Sony exec apologizes for 'insensitive' emails about Obama's race

 “These emails nominate Amy Pascal to be considered by some of us in the same light” as former Los Angeles Clippers owner Donald Sterling, Sharpton said in a statement.

-Sony must take steps “to respect the African American community and reflect that respect in their hiring and business practices,” Sharpton said.
+Sharpton called on Pascal to immediately meet with black leaders, and said Sony must take steps “to respect the African American community and reflect that respect in their hiring and business practices.”

-Pascal, in an interview published on the Deadline Hollywood website, said she had contacted Sharpton about the comments.
-“I know I screwed up,” she said.
-“So I called him and we spoke.
-And we are going to try and use this as an opportunity to make things better.”

-“I realize I‘m just going to have to move forward,” she added, noting that she had work to do for this month’s releases of the films “Annie” and “The Interview.”
-“I have a company to run.”

 Rudin also apologized on Thursday, saying the emails were “written in haste” and “meant to be in jest.”